MoOx/phenomic/docs/content/docs/advanced/offline-browsing.md

 This is the old one, IE 10 (and above) supports it.

 - [Learn about AppCache](http://www.html5rocks.com/en/tutorials/appcache/beginner/)
 - [AppCache browser support from caniuse](http://caniuse.com/#search=appcache)

 ## Service Worker

-This is a part of ES2015 specifications , only modern browsers support it.
+This is a part of ES2015 specifications, only some modern browsers support it.

 - [Learn about Service Worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/)
 - [Service worker browser support from caniuse](http://caniuse.com/#search=service-worker)

+**Note: Service workers only run over HTTPS, for security reasons.**
+Having modified network requests wide open to man in the middle attacks would be really bad.

 ## How to enable offline support